 Bacteria become active when internal temperatures of foods exceed 68 degrees Fahrenheit, and they begin to multiply most at temperatures of 86 to 104.
 Anything 50 degrees and under will keep bacteria in check, so we recommend a lunch box that can stay below this temperature from the moment you pack your lunch to when you eat it, or around six hours.

-Through our rigorous testing, we found that only insulated lunch boxes with built-in ice packs could maintain temperatures 50 degrees Fahrenheit and under for six hours or more.
+Through our rigorous testing, we found that only lunch boxes with built-in ice packs could maintain temperatures 50 degrees Fahrenheit and under for six hours or more.

 Anything using a separate ice pack never once went under 50 degrees to begin with, and most tested products went above 68 degrees after six hours.
-We recommend built-in ice packs if you're looking for the best cold retention from your insulated lunch box.
+We recommend built-in ice packs if you're looking for the best cold retention from your lunch box.

 Packit's insulated lunch box, which can be fully chilled down in the freezer, was developed using their patented refrigeration technology called EcoFreeze.
 Since Packit's insulated lunch box is the only product we found with built-in thermal gels, we recommend considering this one if you need good cold retention.